css-turing/css-turing.github.io/content/projects/firms_design.md

 ## Project description

-We study the different shapes that company ownership and control networks take in the in the UK.
+We study the different shapes that company ownership and control networks take in the UK.
 By knowing which companies or humans have shares of other companies, we reconstruct the networks using data from Companies House.
 Observed networks can go from a fairly simple shape (company-owner) to a complex structure with different branches and long chains of companies.